 They talked about a lot of things, but here I want to focus on the simple and yet hard task we have to fully understand who we are.

 The ladies suggested a few meditative exercises that were thought by Rudolf Steiner.
 I can quickly describe in no depth at all a few of them.
 One was about imagining an object for 5 minutes, every day for 1 month.
-One was about observing a tree or a plant everyday for one year.
+One was about observing a tree or a plant every day for one year.
 One was about making a movement every day.

 All should be done at the same hour of the day.
-These are all exercises to improve strength, self-motivation, control, initiative and awareness.
+These are all exercises to improve strength, self-motivation, control, initiative, and awareness.

-I especially like the ¨review of the day¨ exercise. ¨Each evening, going backwards through the day recalling its events, its sequential unfolding (experienced here reversed in time), the people one has met, etc.¨
+I especially like the ¨review of the day¨ exercise. ¨Each evening, going backward through the day recalling its events, its sequential unfolding (experienced here reversed in time), the people one has met, etc.¨

 I do it with Luísa now.
 I ask and talk about my favorite part of the day and so I recall a bit of it all to choose one.
 And I did it spontaneously when she was a few months old too.
 It used to be a good way for me to put her to sleep, having what to talk about in a soft voice.